“I chose IFSA for the freedom it gives to students as well as its emphasis on cultural immersion!“

 - Business Chinese I or Business Chinese II (3 U.S. semester credit hours) You must have completed three semesters of Chinese language prior to taking this course.
 You will develop specialized skills in business-related Chinese communication in both oral and written form.

 Customize your semester based on your personal interests and degree requirements, choosing from electives on the International Business program as well as our 21st Century City and Public Health Policy and Practice offerings.
-All elective courses are taught in English.
+All elective classes are taught in English.
 Not all electives may be offered in a given semester depending on enrollment and faculty availability.